xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

       ![xc5_pp_pro_payflowapi_add.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_payflowapi_add.png)
       (If the method has already been added previously, choose **Settings**).

-      You will be redirected to the "X-Payments connector" module settings page.
+      You will be redirected to the "X-Payments connector" addon settings page.
 If you haven't connected your X-Cart store to X-Payments previously, you will see a page like the following:
       ![xc5_pp_pro_xpconnect.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_xpconnect.png)

       If you have already connected your X-Cart store to X-Payments, the page will look similar to this: